 Do I need a CPA or is a bookkeeper enough?

 A bookkeeper records and categorizes transactions.
-A CPA can prepare corporate tax returns, review financials, and advise on tax planning.
+A CPA can prepare corporate tax returns, prepare financial statements, and advise on tax planning.
 Most small businesses need both: bookkeeping done monthly, and CPA-level review for year-end and tax strategy.
+One caveat worth knowing: in Ontario the CPA designation on its own does not permit an audit or a review engagement.
+That takes a separate public accounting licence, so ask specifically if your bank has requested reviewed statements.

 Does my accountant need to be located in Toronto?